niw/iOS18NeuralEngineBugTestApp/README.md

 4. Reshape
 5. Cast to fp32

-This is confirmed on iOS 18.0 (22A3354) on iPhone 15 Pro but it could cause on the other devices and it may not reproducible on other SoC devices such as iPad with M1 or iOS 18.1 beta versions.
+This is confirmed on iOS 18.0 (22A3354) and iOS 18.1 beta on iPhone 15 Pro, but it may be reproducible on the other devices or it may not on other iOS and devices combinations such as iOS 18.1 beta on iPad with M1 versions.